-7.4.3 External communications concerning environmental matters are all forwarded to the attention of the Safety Manager for HPC, or appropriate Plant Manager and/or Quality Representative for the satellites, following the procedure outlined in appropriate EP-102 procedure mentioned above.
+7.4.3 External communications concerning environmental matters are all forwarded to the attention of the Safety Manager for HPC, or appropriate Plant Manager following the procedure outlined in appropriate EP-102 procedure mentioned above.
 Relevant information to the EMS is communicated externally as established by the communication process and as required by compliance obligations.
 Records of external communications are filed in the Quality Department/Group.